Trappist beer: History

 The German Trappist abbey of Mariawald has not produced beer since 1953, however it is a founding member of the Trappist Association and uses the same Authentic Trappist Product logo for its other products.

-As of January 2021, Belgium has only 5 Trappist beers (ATP) left since Achel lost its ATP designation due to the last monk leaving the Order.
-However, its Trappist beer (not ATP) production is still ongoing and has been taken over by Westmalle.
-In 2012, Belgian Post honored the Trappist breweries in the country with a commemorative collection of stamps.
-As of 25 January 2023, Achel lost its designation as a Trappist beer due to selling the abbey to a private person.
+As of January 2021, Belgium has only five Trappist beers (ATP) left since Achel lost its ATP designation due to the last monk leaving the Order.
+However, its beer production is still ongoing and has been taken over by Westmalle.
+In 2012, Bpost honored the Trappist breweries in the country with a commemorative collection of stamps.
+In January 2023, Achel lost its designation as a Trappist beer due to selling the abbey to a private person.

-In the twentieth century, the growing popularity of Trappist beers led some brewers with no connection to the order to label their beers "Trappist".
+In the 20th century, the growing popularity of Trappist beers led some brewers with no connection to the order to label their beers "Trappist".
 After unsuccessful negotiations, monks sued one such brewer in 1962 in Ghent, Belgium.

 The Dutch brewery De Koningshoeven produces Trappist beers – branded La Trappe – that are able to carry the "Authentic Trappist Product" logo.
 Their use of the International Trappist Association logo was withdrawn in 1999, but was restored in October 2005 (see Brouwerij de Koningshoeven for details).
 A second Dutch Trappist beer, branded Zundert and produced by Abdij Maria Toevlucht, made its debut in December 2013, and has also been granted permission to use the International Trappist Association logo.

-An expansion of ITA recognized breweries took place for the first time in 2012 when the trappist brewery of the abbey of Engelszell, Trappistenbrauerei Engelszell in Engelhartszell, Austria started brewing beer at the monastery (the former production had stopped in 1929) and in the same year obtained the Authentic Trappist Product logo for their beer.
+An expansion of ITA-recognized breweries took place for the first time in 2012 when the trappist brewery of the abbey of Trappistenbrauerei Engelszell in Engelhartszell, Austria, started brewing beer at the monastery (the former production had stopped in 1929) and in the same year obtained the Authentic Trappist Product logo for their beer.

-In December 2013, Maria Toevlucht's abbey (Zundert, the Netherlands) and St. Joseph's Abbey (Spencer, Massachusetts, United States) were both granted the ATP recognition for their Trappist beers, followed in 2015 by Tre Fontane Abbey brewery in Rome.
+In December 2013, Maria Toevlucht's Abbey (Zundert, the Netherlands) and St. Joseph's Abbey (Spencer, Massachusetts, United States) were both granted the ATP recognition for their Trappist beers, followed in 2015 by Tre Fontane Abbey brewery in Rome.

 In June 2018, the monks of Mount Saint Bernard Abbey in Leicestershire became the first in the UK to brew a Trappist ale.
 Called "Tynt Meadow" (7.4% ABV), after the location of the abbey, it is available to visitors and sold through public outlets.